Lazy Luddite Log

 Inside things are pretty much as you remember.
 You have entered a kitchen and dining area that is deeper than it is wide.
 The wall to the left has one doorway into the small living room.
 The wall to the right has two, one each into the bathroom and the bedroom.
 The back wall has one door which you know exits onto the another porch, but what draws your attention most is the black iron stove.
 There are photos and cards arrayed on the wall above it and you recognize one photo of you playing with that dog from two decades ago.

 Logan asks if you want some lunch that he has just now prepared.
-You accept, despite the having never been a fan of mushrooms on toast.
+You accept, despite the having never been a fan of smoked salmon with potato salad.
 You also accept the offer of a glass of homemade elderberry wine, made from the bushes in the backyard.
 Logan asks you how your parents are.
 You tell him of the many moves the family made and of the eventual divorce.
 This saddens Logan.
 He then tells you the story of how he befriended your parents, despite the fact that they were younger than he.
 You ask him to elaborate on a few aspects of the story, which he does happily.
 You wonder how you can possibly broach the topic of why you truly came here.
 You figure the opportunity will present itself soon, so you let the conversation wander for now.

 You compliment the wine.
-Logan ushers you into the messy backyard to see the elderberry bush.
+Logan ushers you into the overgrown backyard to see the elderberry bush.
 Once more the scene is a familiar one.
 The left and right ends of the back porch were long ago enclosed to form two separate rooms.
 To the right is the laundry and to the left is what Logan calls his study.
 The toilet is still the freestanding structure along a pebbly path that disgusted you back then, and still puts you off now.
 The berry bush is a topic of much interest to Logan, but is just another plant to you.
 Then you see something that you think can help swing the conversation your way.
 You ask whether that rusty tricycle is the same one you rode as a child.
 Logan says it is.
 You then comment on how you have lost many possessions from your youth.
 Logan says that it is important to keep things from your past and then beckons you back into the house.

 In the study Logan shows you his sketches.
 He sketches to this very day, and shows you the collection he has drawn over five decades.
 There are recent sketches of his neighbourhood, older ones of the workplace he shared with your parents, and even older ones of his youth in Dublin.
 You comment on how images can bring back memory so well.
 Logan responds that he knows something that works better, and with that he takes you into his overly warm living room.